 - If your spouse agrees with the divorce petition (rather than disagreeing or ‘defending the divorce’), you can move forward by applying for a decree nisi, which is a document stating the court sees no reason why you cannot divorce.
 Even if your husband or wife does not agree to the divorce, you can still apply for a decree nisi.
 You will, however, have to go to a court hearing and a judge will decide whether to grant you the document.

 - If you and your spouse cannot agree on the terms of your divorce, in areas such as financial settlements and the future care of your children, consider mediation.
 Mediation is when an impartial person helps opposing parties try to reach an agreement.
 In a form of dispute resolution, the mediator will work with the divorcing couple, providing information and guidance (but not legal advice) to try to help resolve arrangements as amicably and satisfactorily as possible.
 The court is not involved in the decision-making process during mediation, which means you and your spouse still have the power to control your next steps.
 With some exceptions, anyone wanting to apply to the court to resolve divorce issues over children or finances must first attend a Mediation Information and Assessment Meeting (MIAM), in which the mediator will explain what mediation can offer.
 If you are eligible, legal aid (payment from public funds) can be made available to support the cost of mediation.
-Family mediation can therefore be a less expensive option than litigation (which is the term for taking the dispute to a law court).
+Family mediation services can therefore be a less expensive option than litigation (which is the term for taking the dispute to a law court).

 - If you and your spouse have young children, try to agree on exactly what you are going to tell them when you break the news.
 Conflicting stories will only complicate an already difficult situation.
 Expect tears.